 The costs of unplanned downtime

-When a service truck is in the shop for repair, it can be out of commission for days and cost hundreds or even thousands in lost revenue and productivity.
+A service truck in the shop for repair may be out of commission for days and cost hundreds or even thousands in lost revenue.
 Add to that what is spent on truck repairs, and it becomes clear how costly downtime can be.

 Beyond the financial hard costs, unplanned downtime can cost you in less obvious ways.
 The hidden costs of downtime can include lost credibility, unhappy customers and increased project expenses that are passed on to taxpayers or customers.